LagSlug/Notes/Chemistry/Inorganic Chemistry/Symmetry and Group Points/Dihedral Groups.md

 # Dihedral Groups
 #Dihedral-groups
  ^Dihedral-groups

+- The word "dihedral" comes from the Greek words "di-" meaning "two" and "hedra" meaning "seat" or "base."

+- In geometry, a dihedral angle is the angle formed between two intersecting planes, and the word "dihedral" refers to the two faces (or bases) of the angle.

 - The dihedral groups have *n* two-fold axes perpendicular to the principal n-fold axis.
 - These C2 axis are called dihedral axes.